 This bedding ensemble first attracted my attention.
 Notice the blue~green tones in the art, the pillows and the lamps.
 And there are little pops of pink mixed in.
 Lots of pattern in the pillows, duvet and in the lamps provides interest.
 I like that the painting would work in a contemporary or even a neutral, farmhouse setting to provide an awesome pop of soft color.
 What a contrast with the teal wrought iron headboard.
 But it all works so well together.

 This bedding arrangement continued the blue theme, but now it’s definitely leaning in a darker, almost navy direction.
 Again, different patterns ~ stripes, floral, and almost ikat feel in the artwork.
 Not only is pattern on display, but all the different textures in the pillows.
 The large rectangle grain sack~looking pillow in the center has given me an idea what to do with and where to put my own grain sack linen.

 A couple of doors down from Mary Cates is Wisteria.
-We are so lucky that Wisteria’s signature store is here in Dallas, not also its outlet store.
+We are so lucky that Wisteria’s signature store is here in Dallas, as well as its outlet store.
 Another color for spring home decor was front and center ~ green.
 I love this bright shade shown here in pillows and throws.
 These green pillows were also displayed lounging on a black and white checked settee and it was very dramatic.